 The Bleedership Institute is perfect for individuals interested in pursing non profit, work with children, or recommendation for internships/college programs.

 - At least 19 years of age

 - Ability to independently take care of campers as a co-counselor

 - Ability to observe camper behavior, assess appropriateness, enforce safety regulations/emergency procedures, apply behavior-management techniques

-- Ability to physically and mentally take care of 6 to 8 campers 24 hours a day
+- Ability to physically and mentally take care of a virtual cabin with 10-15 campers

 - Accept supervision and guidance

 - Creatively plan and facilitate assigned activities

 Time Commitment and Requirements:

 - Be available and present every Wednesday in July for 2-3 hours

 - Submit a W-9 in order to receive stipend

 - Assist in developing and implement new programs